2019 is Our 40th Year of Walking!

 Working with partner agencies around the world, Church World Service (CWS) provides both immediate help during disasters, and long term assistance in creating sustainable communities by providing small business loans and education, farming tools, and water well expertise to people throughout the world.

-Some of that money is shared with Church World Service partner agencies in 40 countries around the world.
+Some of that money is shared with Church World Service partner agencies in 30 countries around the world.
 CROP Walk money is working right now to help victims of various disasters recover their lives and find ways to feed & support their families.
-For instance, we are supporting long term recovery for the earthquake in Haiti, and helping to overcome disaster and disease in the floods in Pakistan.
-Here in the United States we are helping victims of floods, tornadoes, fires, and other catastrophes.
+For instance, we are supporting long term recovery in Haiti and the Caribbean following the hurricane season.
+Here in the United States we are helping victims of floods, hurricanes and fires in Houston, Puerto Rico, and California.
+This year’s theme “Veggies, Eggs and a side of Hope” focuses on our development ministry in West Timor, Indonesia, providing communities with seeds, tools, chickens and education, equipping families to provide for themselves!.

 One quarter of the funds come right back to Muskegon County, to help hungry people here at home.
 Thousands of Muskegon residents have benefited from our walking.
 See local recipients.